draftm0de/base/nginx/README.md

   root my/root/folder;
 }
 ```
-#### changing the template
-Changing the template files requires a new docker-compose up, cause the magic happens via docker-entrypoint(s).
+_Changing the template files requires a new docker-compose up, cause the magic happens via docker-entrypoint(s)._